The Board of Directors of the National Association of Tax Professionals has adopted a set of standards governing members' professional conduct.

 A member should avoid the appearance of an unduly close business relationship with representatives of the Internal Revenue Service.

 A member has no obligation to communicate with the Internal Revenue Service with respect to a person who the member suspects has been grossly negligent or who may have committed fraud against the government.

 Members have a responsibility to refrain from disclosing confidential information acquired during their work except when authorized or legally obligated to do so.
 A member has a responsibility to inform subordinates, as appropriate, regarding the confidentiality of information acquired while working and monitor their activities to assure the maintenance of that confidentiality.
 Members have a responsibility to refrain from using, or appearing to use, confidential information acquired while providing professional services for unethical or illegal advantage, either personally or through third parties.

 Standard No. 10

 A member has a responsibility to refrain from false or misleading advertising as to ambiguous claims in regard to years of experience, volume of returns done, education, certification, etc. that would lead to false impression.

 Standard No. 11

 A member has a responsibility to comply with laws and regulations, including, but not limited to, the timely filing, payment, and accurate preparation of all personal and business tax related documents and obligations relating to the member or his/her business.
 If a member pleads guilty or is convicted of any criminal offense under the revenue laws of the United States or any state, or of any offense involving dishonesty, or breach of trust, or is disbarred from practicing before the Internal Revenue Service or in any state, the membership shall be subject to termination pursuant to the requirements of NATP's bylaws.

-Click here for the Standards of Professional Conduct that can be printed and displayed in your office.
+Standards of Professional Conduct.
+They can be printed and displayed in your office.